What Is FMS?

-All sales of defense articles and services are subject to similar technology release approvals, retransfer assurances, and congressional review.
+All sales of defense articles and services are subject to identical technology release reviews and determinations, re-transfer assurances, and congressional reviews (as applicable).

-In general, FMS purchase with U.S. forces; provide contract administrative services that may not be available through the private sector; and may help lower unit costs by consolidating purchases for FMS customers with those of DoD.
+In general, FMS purchases can provide an international partner contract administrative services that may not be available through the private sector and may help lower unit costs by consolidating purchases for FMS customers with those of DoD.

 Major FMS programs also nurture long-term relationships with the U.S. military, including access to joint training and doctrine and increased opportunities for interoperability with U.S. forces.

 Under FMS, the customer is assured that the acquisition process will be subject to DoD’s standards through every step of the process.

 Under DCS, our international partners work directly with U.S. companies.
 This allows our partners more direct involvement during contract negotiation.

 How can I compare costs between FMS and DCS?

 Cost comparisons between FMS and DCS are often not possible, as the contracts are not identical.
 FMS uses the total package approach to its contracts.
 This means that an FMS buy for a major system includes training, spare parts, and other support needed to sustain a system through its first few years.
 DCS contracts may or may not include this in the initial pricing.
 Although it includes administrative charges, the FMS sale will always benefit from the economies of scale and experience the U.S. government has with a system.